flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent/README.md

 - Output is limited to max 100000 rows.

+## Input Parameters

+This policy has the following input parameters required when launching the policy.

+- *FNMS Report URL* - Full FlexNet URL (e.g. <https://demo.flexnetmanager.com/Suite> or WStunnel tunnel URL https://wstunnel1-1.rightscale.com/_token/<token>/)
+- *FNMS Report ID* - FlexNet Manager System Custom View ID.
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
+- *Tags to ignore* - List of tags that will exclude EC2 instance from being evaluated by this policy.
+Multiple tags are evaluated as an 'OR' condition.
+Tag keys or key/value pairs can be listed.
+Example: 'test,env=dev'.

+## Policy Actions

+- Send an email report

 ## Prerequisites

 For On Premise If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)